 A currency has to compulsorily be generally accepted as a means of payment globally to be eligible for this category.
-A country may have a strong economy and a high GDP, but if its currency is not accepted by the majority of countries worldwide as a means of exchange of value it will not be eligible to be included in the list.
+A country may have a strong economy and a high GDP.
+Still, if its currency is not accepted by the majority of countries worldwide as a means of exchange of value, it will not be eligible to be included in the list.

 The political stability in a country also affects its currency value.
-This in turn decides if it is hard or not.
+This, in turn, decides if it is hard or not.
 There should be zero or negligible chances of the collapse of the government in power in the country.
 Also, the political situation in the country should be stable and reliable.
-A change of government at the center every now and then disrupts the growth bandwagon.
+Every now and then, a change of government at the center disrupts the growth bandwagon.
 The political stability and economic development of any country go hand-in-hand.
 They are a must for making it strong and hard.

 Policies of the Central Bank

 The policies of the Central bank directly affect the exchange rates of a country’s currency.
-This in turn affects its position as being hard or soft.
-The Central bank should make sure that the exchange rates of the country’s currency with regards to others of the world are real.
+This, in turn, affects its position as being hard or soft.
+The Central bank should make sure that the exchange rates of the country’s currency with regard to others of the world are real.
 It should not be over-valued.
 Also, it should constantly monitor and update its policies to keep its purchasing power stable.
 It should not vary much due to cycles of inflation or deflation.
 This is a necessary requisite for making this currency.

 Which Currencies do not Qualify as being a Hard Currency?